creative-connections/Bodylight.js-FMU-Compiler/README.md

 Files are processed sequentially in alphabetical order.

-In case of error, only the compilation log is present in the output directory.
+In case of error, only the compilation log will be present in the output directory.